 Among the 11 cities to choose from, we chose Negros Island which is known for its friendly and soft-spoken people.
-Our plan is to enter Bacolod City and will exit in Dumaguete but as per policy from PAL, we cannot book our two-way flights in different destinations.
+Our initial plan is to enter Bacolod City and will exit in Dumaguete but as per policy from PAL, we cannot book our two-way flights to different destinations.
 Indeed, we will embark on a long and tiring trip from and to Bacolod.
-But the individual charm of Manjuyod White Sandbar, Sipalay City and Bacolod beckon and so we must go!
+But the individual charm of Manjuyod White Sandbar, Sipalay City, and Bacolod beckon and so we must go!

 Before we proceed with the road trip, let me tell you a bit about Negros Island.

-Negros Island is the second largest island in the Visayas and the fourth largest islands of the Philippines with a land area of 13,309.60 square kilometers.
+Negros Island is the second largest island in the Visayas and the fourth largest island in the Philippines with a land area of 13,309.60 square kilometers.
 It is politically divided into two provinces: the Negros Occidental and Negros Oriental.
-Bacolod is the capital of Negros Occidental and designated as part of Western Visayas whereas Dumaguete is the capital of Negros Oriental and is designated as part of Central Visayas.
+Bacolod is the capital of Negros Occidental and designated as part of Western Visayas whereas Dumaguete is the capital of Negros Oriental and is part of Central Visayas.

-So now, here we go with our 4-day trip to Negros Island.
+So now, here we go on our 4-day trip to Negros Island.

 Day 1 – Bacolod and Bais

 We arrived at Bacolod-Silay Airport at around 11:50 am.
 We boarded a shuttle van for almost an hour trip (Php150/head) in getting to Ceres Liner-South Terminal.
-By the way, Ceres buses are the only bus company that operates in the whole Negros Island with a regular hourly departure schedule.
+By the way, Ceres Liner is the only bus company that operates in the whole Negros Island with a regular hourly departure schedule.

-Our first destination is to visit the Manjuyod White Sandbar where the drop off point is Bais City.
-So upon arriving at the terminal we had a quick lunch to catch the 2:00 pm bus trip bound to Dumaguete (Meal-Php160).
+Our first destination is in Bais City the drop-off point to the beautiful Manjuyod White Sandbar.
+Upon arriving at the terminal we had a quick lunch to catch the 2:00 pm bus trip bound to Dumaguete (Meal-Php160).
 I enjoyed the trip seeing the laid-back scenery, the simplicity of life in the province, and the sprawling sugarcane fields.